 You might think your personas will definitely know what ROI is, but what's to say they didn't miss the memo?
 It doesn’t matter if your acronym is as popularly used as SMB or IPO, there’s one rule you must always follow: ADIB (always define in brackets).

 Most of your readers aren’t highly experienced members of your profession.
 In fact, that’s probably exactly why they’re coming to your website for advice.
 Acronyms are annoying, but they're far worse than that: use them without explanation and you risk excluding your earliest leads and killing your marketing process.

+So, learn how to write for your audience.
 Always be clear with your readers, and they’ll always get the information they came to your website for.
 Accessibility isn’t dumbing down; it’s stronger marketing.